jackyzha0/quartz/content/posts/zettelkasten-shouldnt-be-complicated-but-it-is.md

 ![Zettelkasten Workflow](posts/img/zettelkasten-workflow.png)

 ## Finding a better solution
-At its core, Zettelkasten can be distilled into [two principles](https://zettelkasten.de/posts/overview/#principles):
+At its core, Zettelkasten can be distilled into [[notes/two principles of zettelkasten|two principles]]
 - **Principle of Atomicity**: Limit notes to a single topic for [[notes/interoperable components are efficient|interoperability]]
 - **Principle of Connectivity**: [[notes/connecting ideas is powerful|Connect information together]]